wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 Below are the manual and automated steps, with as little hassle as possible.

-Two EC2 instances are instatiated using Docker:
+Two EC2 instances are instatiated using Docker by Terraform (RancherOS) within AWS:

    1. A "the-internet" app under test (written in Ruby), with a monitoring agent;
    2. Monitoring and visualization app server containing NewRelic
    <br /><br />

+PROTIP: This exercise stands up only one instance each -- does not show how to use multiple instances in a swarm (cluster).
+However, we recommend that this be done -- even for a single instance -- so that developers habitually use production mode workflows.

-Additionally, cloud web service flood.io is invoked.
+Additionally, cloud web service flood.io is invoked for performance testing.

-???
-Terraform and Ansible / Python
+Bash shell scripts calls <a target="_blank" href="https://wilsonmar.github.io/terraform">aTerraform</a> to instantiate, and Ansible to configure.
+Python is used to customize.

 ### Scripts from GitHub